Worldline description of a bi-adjoint scalar and the zeroth copy: Effective action

+Let us now proceed with the auxiliary color variables approach.
+The general structure of the one-loop effective action was anticipated in \eqref{schematic-action}, with the role of $\Psi^{(0)}$ now taken by $\Phi^{a\alpha}$.
+Our auxiliary variables $\chi$ are the einbein $e$, the gauge fields $a$, $\tilde a$, and the color variables $c$, $\bar c$, $d$, $\bar d$.
+Hence, the one-loop effective action induced by a self-coupled bi-adjoint scalar particle is

-with $S$ as in eq.~\eqref{eu-action} with $\tau \in [0,1]$ that describes the circle.
+with $S_E$ given in eq.~\eqref{eu-action}, with $\tau \in [0,1]$ describing the circle.
 To bring it in a computable form, we must gauge-fix it.
 Let us review the main steps adapted to the circle $S^1$.

 As anticipated, on the circle one may fix the worldline gauge fields to constants $(e(\tau), a(\tau), \tilde a (\tau))= (2T, \theta, \phi)$, with the latter playing the role of moduli, i.e. gauge invariant configurations that must be integrated over a suitable moduli space \cite{Bastianelli:2005vk}.
-The measure on the moduli space is given by corresponding Faddeev-Popov determinants, which are constant in our case (i.e. they do not depend on the moduli), except that there is a factor $\frac{1}{T}$ that takes into account the symmetry generated by constant translations on the circle: this factor avoids relative overcountings of paths with different proper time $T$.
+The measure on the moduli space is given by Faddeev-Popov determinants, which are constant in our case (i.e. they do not depend on the moduli), except that there is a factor $\frac{1}{T}$ that takes into account the symmetry generated by constant translations on the circle: this factor avoids relative overcountings of paths with different proper time $T$.
 Then, fixing the overall normalization to match that of a real scalar, we have

-where the action $S$ is now given by \eqref{eu-gf-action}, and $\cal P$ denotes periodic boundary conditions for the remaining path integration variables.
+where the gauge-fixed action $S$ is given in \eqref{eu-gf-action}, and $\cal P$ denotes periodic boundary conditions for the remaining path integration variables.
 The integration over the moduli space is set to cover the moduli space only once.
-The remaining path integral is normalized to that of a free particle, appearing when the interactions are set to vanish (more on this later).
+The remaining path integral is normalized to that of a free particle, arising when the interactions are set to vanish (more on this later).

 Let us further manipulate the remaining path integral to unearth the zero modes that may be present on the circle.
 Let us first address the zero modes of the coordinates $x^\mu$.
 They are present when the potential is treated perturbatively.
 These zero modes satisfy $\partial_\tau^2\, x^\mu(\tau) =0$ and are therefore constant configurations.
 Their separation is generically achieved by splitting \be x^\mu(\tau)=x_0^\mu+q^\mu(\tau) \;, \ee where $x_0^\mu$ are the constant zero modes, and $q^\mu(\tau)$ are the remaining quantum fluctuations without the zero modes.
 There is a variety of ways of achieving this split, with the most common ones corresponding to setting Dirichlet boundary conditions on $q^\mu(\tau)$ (i.e. imposing $q(0)=q(1)=0$) or using the ``string-inspired'' boundary conditions (that is requiring $\int_0^1\dd \tau\, q^\mu(\tau)=0$).
 They give equivalent results, see \cite{Bastianelli:2020fdi} for a recent application and comparison of the two methods.
 The integration of the zero modes factorizes, as perturbatively there is no action for them, and there remains the path integral over the quantum fluctuations $q^\mu$.
 At this stage, we may extract the zero modes $x_0$ to rewrite the path integral \eqref{pi-1} as